 Mount Bruce (aka Punurrunha) is the second-highest mountain in Western Australia, offering a long and rigorous climb - perfect for hiking enthusiasts.
 We recommend tackling the 6-hour (approx.) round trip in the early morning before the real heat sets in.

 Learn about the rich history and culture in and around Tom Price by booking as guided Tom Price Tour.
 Local tour guides will take you too often unreachable locations that very few visitors get to experience.
-Be sure to check tour operator opening months as not all tours are open year-round.
+Be sure to check tour operator opening months when booking things to do in WA as not all tours are open year-round.

 The Lestok Iron Ore Mine tour begins at the Tom Price Visitor Centre where guests are issued with safety glasses and a hard hat.
 All guests are treated to air-conditioned comfort and full commentary on route to the mine so you can hear about the rich culture and history of the area.